Vercise™ PC and Vercise Gevia™ Deep Brain Stimulator Systems

 Operate automobiles, other motorized vehicles, or potentially dangerous machinery/equipment with caution after receiving the DBS System.
 Avoid performing activities that would be dangerous if treated symptoms were to return.
 Actions that cause stimulation changes to occur should be avoided.
 Impaired driving performance and an increased accident risk have been previously reported for patients with Parkinson’s disease.

-It is unknown whether this device may cause complications and/or hurt an unborn baby.
+It is unknown whether this device may cause complications with pregnancy and/or hurt an unborn baby.

 - Other Models of External Devices

-Only the Remote Control and Charger that were provided with the Boston Scientific Vercise Gevia DBS System should be used with the Vercise PC DBS System.
-Other similar models of these devices will not function with the Vercise PC DBS System.
+Only the Remote Control and Charger provided with the Boston Scientific Vercise Gevia DBS System should be used with the Vercise Gevia DBS System.
+Other similar models of these devices will not function with the Vercise Gevia DBS System.

 - Stimulator Orientation